hellojebus/go-mux-jwt-boilerplate/README.md

 ## Installing and running

+Make sure to have all required external deps.
+Look at Godeps config file to view them all.

 To run using Gin: `gin run main.go`

 To run using Go: `go run *.go`

 Gin is my preferred method for running the application locally as it will watch your files for changes and automatically re-run the application.

+To view application view `localhost:3000 or locahost:YOUR_PORT_ENV` in browser

 ## Todos